 Glad you asked!
 The Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Photography Collection staff have compiled information on processes, a timeline of photo history and a bibliography to get you started.
 If you want to see original photographs or photo books in the Photography Collection, search our holdings in the Prints and Photographs Online Catalog.
 Once you've found what you want and are ready to make an appointment, or if you need further research assistance, email us at firstname.lastname@example.org.

 Yes.
 The data is available for download from this GitHub repository.
+You can browse an alphabetical list of all constituents.
 You can also export the first 1000 search results from the map interface.
 Let us know if you've done something cool with the PIC data.
 We'd love to see it!